A quick guide to Emiratisation & UAE compliance for 2025

 • AED 108,000 fine for mid-sized companies (20-49 employees) who do not meet the two-Emirati requirement

-• Increased penalties for larger companies failing to meet percentage targets
+• Increased penalties for large companies failing to meet percentage targets

 • Up to AED 500,000 for serious violations